berkeatalay1/vue-docs-dev/README.md

 cd vue-docs-dev
 ```

+2. (Optional) If you plan to make changes to the documentation, fork the Vue.js documentation repository and update the GIT_URL in `.env`:

-2. Run the automated setup script:
+3. Run the automated setup script:
 ```bash
 ./scripts/setup.sh
 ```